hunterboerner/todo-actions/README.md

    // TODO [#1]: implement this thing
    ```

-6. The change is committed and pushed to the repository.
-If the push is successful, then it is done.
-Otherwise, someone else has made another commit to the repository, the action on that commit will take care of committing.
+6. The change is committed to the repository.